Funding opportunity

 Assessment panel: full stage

-There is no written expert review or project lead response for this stage of this funding opportunity.
+There is no written expert review or project lead response for this funding opportunity.

 Interview: full stage

-For shortlisted applications, an expert interview panel will conduct interviews with applicants, after this the panel will make a funding recommendation.
+For shortlisted applications, an interview panel will conduct interviews with applicants.
+After this, the panel will make a funding recommendation to AHRC.

-At this stage, we anticipate holding interviews in the week commencing 24 March 2025.
-We will confirm the exact dates of interviews with full stage applicants.
+We anticipate holding interviews in the w/c 24 March 2025.
+We will confirm the exact dates of interviews with shortlisted applicants.

 Timescale

-We aim to complete the full assessment process within nine months of receiving your application.
+We aim to complete the assessment process within four months of receiving your application.

 Feedback